cran/climextRemes/inst/pip/README.md

 ```
 # python -m twine upload --repository-url https://test.pypi.org/legacy/ dist/*
-python -m twine upload -u paciorek -p PASSWORD --repository-url https://test.pypi.org/legacy/ dist/*
+python -m twine upload -u __token__ -p <TOKEN> --repository-url https://test.pypi.org/legacy/ dist/*
 ```

-If don't provide password on command line, you get "RuntimeError: No recommended backend was available.
+If don't provide password/token on command line, you get "RuntimeError: No recommended backend was available.
 Install the keyrings.alt package if you want to use the non-recommended backends.
 See README.rst for details."

 Note that it can be a hassle to upload new copies of files of the same version if want to test out changes.
 Try renaming the version number and make sure you do dist/filename rather than dist/*